Create a middleware filter

 public static class MessageFilterConfigurationExtensions{ public static void UseMessageFilter(this IConsumePipeConfigurator configurator) { if (configurator == null) throw new ArgumentNullException(nameof(configurator));

-var observer = new MessageFilterConfigurationObserver(configurator); }}Create the message type observer
+var observer = new MessageFilterConfigurationObserver(configurator); }}Create a configuration observer

 public class MessageFilterConfigurationObserver : ConfigurationObserver, IMessageConfigurationObserver{ public MessageFilterConfigurationObserver(IConsumePipeConfigurator receiveEndpointConfigurator) : base(receiveEndpointConfigurator) { Connect(this); }